Jessica Steen: Career

 She played lead roles in Slap Shot 2: Breaking the Ice and the Disney TV movies Smart House and Principal Takes a Holiday.

 She played Myra Teal in "Mr. Monk and the Billionaire Mugger", a 2002 episode of Monk.
 She played a recurring character on the CBS crime drama NCIS, that of Special Agent Paula Cassidy, from 2004 to 2007.
 In the fall of 2007 she appeared in a multi-episode role on the Canadian series, jPod.
-That same year, she appeared in the third episode of a new Canadian series, Heartland; as of 2024, the 18th season of the series Heartland, Steen continues to appear in the recurring role of Lisa Stillman.
+That same year, she appeared in the third episode of a new Canadian series, Heartland; as of 2025, the 19th season of the series Heartland, Steen continues to appear in the recurring role of Lisa Stillman.

 Between 2009 and 2012, Steen had a recurring role as Strategic Response Unit Constable Donna Sabine, on the police drama Flashpoint.
-In 2010, she was for her appearances in Clean Hands and The Perfect Family.
-She was in 2013.
+In 2010, she was nominated for a Gemini Award for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Series, for her appearances in Clean Hands and The Perfect Family.
+She was nominated for a Canadian Screen Award in the category of Best Performance in a Guest Role, Dramatic Series for Flashpoint episode A New Life in 2013.

 Between 2018 and 2020, Steen made several appearances in various Hallmark and Lifetime made-for-TV movies: A Midnight Kiss, Matching Hearts, Chateau Christmas, The Babysitter aka The Baby Monitor Murders, and Stolen by My Mother: The Kamiyah Mobley Story.